nanadanelia/TeamB-DDIT-2026/working_files/research/findings_Nana_20260315.md

 # Part 3.
 Jobs-to-be-done competition

 ## Core customer job
-What job is the customer trying to get done?: Quickly access everyday goods (groceries, household items) with convenience and affordability.
+What job is the customer trying to get done?: Access everyday consumer goods conveniently and at affordable prices.

 ## Functional needs
 - Fast purchase near home.